dreadflopp/dreads_modlist_patches/README.md

 1. Sort the load order with LOOT.
 1. Run Nemesis Unlimited Behaviour Engine via Mod Organizer 2.
-1. Check the box adjacent to *Animated Armoury FPA*
+1. Check the boxes adjacent to *Animated Armoury FPA* and *Archery Gameplay Overhaul*.
 1. Click *Update Engine* and wait for the update to finish.
 1. Click *Launch Nemesis Behaviour Engine* and wait for the generation to finish indicated by the message *Behaviour generation complete*.
 1. Close Nemesis.